sudo-self/Rpi-shairport-sync/README.md

 If you are building for a system that needs to be able to daemonise Shairport Sync with the `-d` option and to kill the daemon with the `-k` option, you need to include the `libdaemon` library:
 * libdaemon

-Most current releases of Linuxes use the `systemd` startup and system manager, and this daemonises applicationa differently, so the `libdaemon` library can be omitted.
+Most current releases of Linuxes use the `systemd` startup and system manager, and this daemonises applications differently, so the `libdaemon` library can be omitted.

 Optional:
 * libsoxr